Home

 Solve Poor Reception

-If you're installing an indoor TV aerial in a loft, this installation guide provides DIY help, tips and advice on how to get the best Freeview reception and solve interference when mounting indoor TV aerials in any attic or roof space.
+If you're installing an indoor TV aerial in a loft, this installation guide provides DIY help, tips and advice on how to get the best Freeview reception and reduce interference when mounting TV aerials in any attic or roof space.

-In reality, if you live more than about 20 miles from a main UHF TV transmitter, fitting a loft aerial is unlikely to provide perfect analogue TV or DVB-T Freeview reception.
-Freeview aerial requirements vary by UK region.
+In reality, if you live more than about 20 miles from a main UHF TV transmitter, fitting a loft aerial is unlikely to provide perfect Freeview TV reception.
+Please also note that the type of aerial you'll need will vary depending on where you live in the UK.

-In practice, indoor Freeview aerials may give poor reception even in locations quite close to a television transmitter, depending on your local terrain - Read common causes of poor reception for help.
+Indoor TV aerials may even give poor reception even in locations quite close to a television transmitter, depending on your local terrain - see common causes of poor reception to find out why.

-For example, the presence of nearby obstructions like hills and tall buildings or screening from trees may adversely affect the direct line of sight view of the transmitter, resulting in a weak television signal with multipath effects, resulting in Freeview reception problems and picture break up.
+For example, the presence of nearby obstructions like hills and tall buildings or screening from trees may adversely affect direct line of sight to the transmitter, resulting in a weak television signal with multipath effects, resulting in Freeview reception problems and picture break-up.

-Loft aerials are more prone to digital TV pixilation (I.E. the picture breaking up due to poor signal conditions) as they are installed at a lower height and suffer additional signal attenuation due to roof tiles and roofing materials, as well as suffering from interference pickup from the attic house wiring.
+The use of loft aerials will inevitably mean that your digital TV picture is more prone to breaking up with occasional pixilation.
+Indoor aerials are installed at a lower height and suffer additional signal attenuation due to roof tiles and roofing materials, as well as being more susceptible to interference pickup from house wiring in the attic.

 Digital TV Signal Meter